 When most people think of maritime law, they usually imagine accidents that occur offshore or in open blue water involving vessels such as barges, cargo ships, and oil platforms.
-But what about the waters that surround our shores such as lakes and rivers?
-May individuals such as river boat pilots, fishing guides, and other individuals who work inshore on lakes and rivers take advantage of maritime law and the remedies that it provides?
+But what about the waters that surround our shores—such as lakes and rivers?
+Many people are surprised to learn that maritime law may still apply to injuries that happen on these inshore waterways.

 This determination could be extremely important as it will determine whether claims under the Jones Act and other maritime remedies are available.